Saturday, February 20, 2016

 Conflicts in Africa have taken thousands of children out of school as child-soldiers

-An Eastern University in America conducted a study on the impact made on children by various forces in society.
-The study revealed that 31 percent of the influence on a child was attributed to his years, 16 percent came from his school and other organizations.
+An Eastern university in America conducted a study on the impact made on children by various forces in society.
+The study revealed that 31 percent of the influence on a child was attributed to his years, 16 percent came from his school, and other organizations.
 While 53 percent of the impact on his life came from his home.

-The inability of parents to take proper care of their children has caused many children to roam on the streets.
+The inability of parents to take proper care of their children has caused many children to roam the streets.
 Neglected children sometimes grow up to be juvenile criminals and delinquents.